 Not that I’m condemning them for it, mind you.
 Quite the opposite in fact, as I’ve countless genre entries over the past two decades (if not longer).
 The prospect of permanently dying in a video game is intimidating and at times, downright terrifying.
 But at the same time, it can also be an incredible adrenaline rush, knowing that should you fall, well, that’s it – no second chances!

 Adding to the list of dangers is procedurally generated content, which means players never know what to expect as any map drawn from an earlier attempt will be utterly useless in the next.
 That amazing armor-piercing rifle?
-Maybe it’ll reappear in the dungeon/cave/space ship/etc. generated for your next attempt, maybe it won’t; but it won’t be in the same spot at least.
-Random is random after all, and while this can result in a slight disadvantage now and then, it does increases the replay value.
+Maybe it’ll reappear in the dungeon/cave/spaceship/etc. generated for your next attempt, maybe it won’t, but it will not be in the same spot at least.
+Random is random after all, and while this can result in a slight disadvantage now and then, it does increase the replay value.